 Jostens, the popular American memorabilia makers are tasked with manufacturing the Super Bowl Rings every year.

 Apart from the immense sentimental value associated with it, a Super Bowl Ring is in itself quite expensive.
-Although individual teams do not disclose the accurate cost for making a set of Super Bowl rings we do know that the NFL provides around $5,000 for a single ring, for a set of maximum 150 rings.
+Although individual teams do not disclose the accurate cost for making a set of Super Bowl rings we do know that the NFL provides around $5,000 for a single ring, for a set of a maximum of 150 rings.
 However, additional costs of customization are borne by the winning team.
-On an average, a complete set of 150 Super Bowl Rings costs anywhere around $5 million, with the cost of a single ring going as high as $33,000 per ring.
+On average, a complete set of 150 Super Bowl Rings costs anywhere around $5 million, with the cost of a single ring going as high as $33,000 per ring.

 Although it is highly treasured, there have been instances in the past where winners have sold off their Super Bowl rings for various purposes.
 For example, two 1970 Super Bowl Steelers rings were sold for over $69,000 per piece in 2008.
 There have been other instances when the winners have decided to auction off their Super Bowl rings for charity or personal purposes and even presented their Super Bowl rings as gifts to others.